michaelmacinnis/oh/README.md

 - A simplified set of evaluation and quoting rules; and
 - A syntax that deviates as little as possible from established conventions;

-Oh's goal is a language that is not only more powerful and more regular but one that works with and within the interactive constraints and conventions established by the Unix shell over the last half-century.
+Oh's goal is a language that is not only more powerful and more regular but one that respects the conventions established by the Unix shell over the last half-century.

 ## Getting started